-Question Information provided Broads Authority Assessment

-What facilities are there on site

-for those who live on boats to Plans to provide electricity and fresh water near to site.
-Toilet and shower block a two minute or so walk from moorings.
+Question Information provided Broads Authority Assessment What facilities are there on site for those who live on boats to Plans to provide electricity and fresh water near to site.
+Toilet and shower block a two minute or so walk from moorings. use?

-use?
 Electricity?
 Fresh water?
 Toilets?
 Showers?
-Anything

-else?
+Anything Shower block a two minute or so walk in om moorings. else?